 Neuropsychological treatment at Toronto Brain Health may include the following:

-Education and concussion management (for recent or older injuries)
+Education and overall concussion management / guidance

 Treatment of anxiety, depression, irritability, trauma, sleep problems, symptom preoccupation, low stress tolerance.

-Return to work/school planning and guidance
+Return to work/school planning, hardening and guidance.